Stay in touch

 Charity Breast Cancer Now has joined forces with Twitter to launch its #TouchLookCheck campaign today to encourage people to regularly check their breasts and chests for any new or unusual changes.

-Launching at the end of Breast Cancer Awareness Month the campaign will include the first-ever fully uncensored live breast check, to be hosted on the Breast Cancer Now Twitter feed on Thursday 28th October at 8pm.
-During the live, an expert nurse from the charity will share how to do a breast or chest check with two women and a man - as around 55,000 women and 370 men are diagnosed with this devastating disease each year in the UK.
+During the live event, an expert nurse from the charity will share how to do a breast or chest check with two women and a man - as around 55,000 women and 370 men are diagnosed with this devastating disease each year in the UK.

 The campaign has been backed by celebrities including Geri Horner, Lisa Snowdon, Cara de la Hoyde-Massey and Lisa Riley, who have shown their support by tweeting, encouraging their followers to check their own breasts and chests.

-The launch of the #TouchLookCheck campaign comes as new research from Breast Cancer Now reveals that over a third (39%) of women in Britain don’t regularly check their breasts for potential signs and symptoms of breast cancer.[1]
+The launch of the #TouchLookCheck campaign comes as new research from Breast Cancer Now reveals that over a third (39%) of women in Britain don’t regularly check their breasts for potential signs and symptoms of breast cancer.1

 The main reasons women gave for this included over half (53%) forgetting to check, over a third (39%) not being in the habit of checking, a fifth (19%) not feeling confident in checking their breasts, not knowing how to check (16%), not knowing what to look for (12%) and being worried about finding a new or unusual change (11%).